 The VSO’s open rehearsal program, Symphonic Encounters, takes students and teachers behind the scenes to discover what it takes for the musicians, conductors, and production team of the Vancouver Symphony to prepare for a world class concert.

 In addition to the rehearsal, we also offer the following activities for you and your students:

-Meet a Musician: During the break, a VSO musician will be available to answer any questions students may have about a career in music or the rehearsal process.
+Meet the Artist: During the break, VSO Music Director Otto Tausk or the visiting guest artist will be available to answer any questions students may have about a career in music or the rehearsal process.